-- 4.5.1 As from 1st January 2005, the Land Parcel Identification System (LPIS) should be fully digital (i.e. stored in a GIS) in all Member States as per Council Reg.
+- 4.5.1 As from 1st January 2005, the Land Parcel Identification System (LPIS) should be fully digital (i.e. stored as a GIS) in all Member States as per Council Reg.
 1782/2003.
-The relevant parts of this LPIS i.e. the vector of the reference parcels as well as the reference areas and, if any, the associated orthophotos or VHR images will be provided to the contractor. - 4.5.2 The declarations to be controlled shall contain appropriate cartographic documents localizing the agricultural parcels on the images or inside reference parcels.
-The Administration will supply them free of charge to the contractor (in the original form if possible).
+The relevant parts of this LPIS i.e. the vector of the reference parcels as well as the reference areas and, if any, the associated orthophotos or VHR images will be provided to the contractor. - 4.5.2 The declarations to be controlled shall contain appropriate cartographic documents localizing the agricultural parcels on the images or inside reference parcels (Cf. art 12(3) of Commission Regulation 796/2004).
+The Administration will supply them free of charge to the contractor (in the original form if possible). - 4.5.3 The contractor may acquire other maps to have an overview of the sites, for field work, geometric correction, etc.